JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 ## Optional traversals

+Note: The syntax for describing optional traversals may change in the future to help improve clarity.
+Any changes made to the language will be backwards compatible.

 In situations where it is useful to optionally find related entities and include them in the results, J1QL allows for portions of a query to be wrapped with a `(` and `)?` to mark that section of the query as an optional